 But for most office workers, the desktop computer is where they do most of their work, and despite the proven wisdom of having important data centrally located, a lot of important data is still being stored on those desktop machines.

-Desktop backup and imaging is very cost effective.
-In this scheme, software backs up all the desktops? images (usually to a local Network Attached Storage device).
-Then,?if a user?s machine gets infected, the machine can be re-imaged to a backup dated prior to the infection.
+Desktop backup and imaging are very cost-effective.
+In this scheme, software backs up all the desktop’s images (usually to a local Network Attached Storage device).
+Then, if a user’s machine gets infected, the machine can be re-imaged to a backup dated prior to the infection.
 If a desktop machine fails completely, that backup image can be used to set up a replacement machine, in less time than starting from scratch.

 There are all types of disasters, and thankfully, technology exists to minimize the effect they can have on your business.
 Clare Computer Solutions is managing hundreds of desktop machines protected in this way, and we have seen it pay for itself time and time again.
 Contact CCS today to get your workstations covered by image backup.